gitRadostin/EmiaHub/README.md

 # EmiaHub☘
 _A script for Roblox._

 I did not make this script.
-The full credit goes to the original author: `didyzzy_42798` (Discord)
+The full credit goes to the original owner: `didyzzy_42798` (Discord)

 ----------------------------